cdktf/cdktf-provider-datadog/docs/securityMonitoringRule.python.md

 - *Type:* typing.Union[int, float]

-A signal will “close” regardless of the query being matched once the time exceeds the maximum duration.
+A signal will “close” regardless of the query being matched once the time exceeds the maximum duration (in seconds).

 This time is calculated from the first seen timestamp.
 Valid values are `0`, `60`, `300`, `600`, `900`, `1800`, `3600`, `7200`, `10800`, `21600`, `43200`, `86400`.